osefatul/typescript-curves/README.md

 ## Typescript Configuration
  - Create a config file by `tsc --init`
+ - In the `tsconfig.json` file, you can include files or folders to be compiled.

+## TypeScript in React

 ## Tool To Help Us Run TS in The Browser
 - `npm install -g parcel-bundler`